Rights and Privacy

 How to Apply

-You should make your request in writing to:
+You should make your request to dpo@QQI.ie or in writing to:

 The Data Protection Officer,